EdgeTier/Flutter-ChatWidget/edgetier_chat_widget_demo/README.md

 ## Local Setup

 Setting up for both platforms requires a few hours and a lot of network bandwidth + disk space (15GB+).
 The following steps are for macOS.

+### Prerequisite code change
+The following change is needed before the application will work.

+In the [chat-window-demo.html](https://github.com/EdgeTier/Flutter-ChatWidget/blob/main/edgetier_chat_widget_demo/assets/www/chat-window-demo.html#L27) file, replace `CLIENT` with the correct script name.

 ### Set up Flutter